 He was limited to writing ten minutes a day so he wouldn't have another stroke.

 Lenin is a Marxist machine.
-So, to really understand organization, you have to read Lenin.
+So, to understand the organization, you have to read Lenin.

-You really have to read it.
+You have to read it.

-Let's gohead in to the end, guys?
+Let's head in to the end, guys?

 Remember I said I was going to give you a reading guide for you to delve into?

-So let's get into our reading guide, and what I'm going to talk about is this:
+So, let's get into our reading guide, and what I'm going to talk about is this:

 I'm going to suggest an order, and it's going to be that order that I'm going to present here.